deepakjohnson91/NSSO-77-Round-SAS/README.md

 To the extent possible, a uniform format is used for writing codes.
 But a thorough check for consistency has not been performed.
 In case of any doubts/errors, please let me know.

+Finally, I have started working on R very recently.
+So there could be many errors in my approach and method.
+Kindly let me know where improvements are required.

 ## Acknowledgement
 Thanks to Arindam Das, Soham Bhattacharya, and other colleagues from the [Foundation for Agrarian Studies](https://fas.org.in/) for all their help.